Total Joint Shoulder Surgery Recovery

 • 6-8 weeks: Full shoulder movement is typically restored

-• 8-12 weeks: Patients begin resistive exercises and work toward returning to previous shoulder strength
+• 8-12 weeks: Patients begin shoulder strengthening exercises and work toward returning to previous shoulder strength

-• 1 year: At times, a full recovery can take up to 1 year to ensure a safe return to previous lifestyles and hobbies.
+• 1 year: At times, a full shoulder replacement recovery can take up to 1 year to ensure a safe return to previous lifestyles and hobbies.

 See related: Hip Replacement Surgery Recovery: 8 Tips